Throughout the life of the Margate Town Deal, we want to engage with the community, stakeholders and local businesses.

 If you need either of these reports in an alternative format please contact us.

-Margate Town Deal People’s Panel
+The People’s Panel

-How was the Panel chosen?
+Joining the Panel

 - Members of decision making / strategic team at Thanet District Council or Kent County Council;